carbon-language/carbon-lang/llvm/docs/MemorySSA.rst

 Default walker APIs
 ^^^^^^^^^^^^^^^^^^^

-There are two main APIs used to retrive the clobbering access using the walker:
+There are two main APIs used to retrieve the clobbering access using the walker:

 -  ``MemoryAccess *getClobberingMemoryAccess(MemoryAccess *MA);`` return the
    clobbering memory access for ``MA``, caching all intermediate results